OVPR Guidance for the Government Shutdown

 Proposal Preparation, Submission and Processing

-- New funding opportunities (announcements, notices of funding opportunity or solicitations) will not be issued.
+- New funding opportunities (announcements, notices of funding opportunity or solicitations) are not issued.

 - Faculty are advised that stated sponsor deadline dates (and accompanying U-M Office of Research and Sponsored Project deadlines) that occur during the lapse in appropriations remain valid unless the agencies post notices of modification on their websites.